quat1024/mods/notes/half-decent-config.md

 ### Key

-If the next character is `"`, parse a quoted string, otherwise parse a bare string in the following way:
+If the next character is `"`, parse a quoted string, otherwise parse a bare string

-* advance the cursor until seeing a kv-split (`=`), a line-comment start (`%`), the start of an array or object (`{[`), or a newline, whichever comes first
-* trim the whitespace from the bit that was advanced over
-* this is the key

 ### Value